creocoder/yii2-nested-sets/README.md

 Nested Set behavior for Yii 2
 =============================

-This extension allows managing trees stored in database as nested sets.
+This extension allows you to get functional for nested set trees.

 Installation
 ------------